 It’s just a silly little thing with 13 videos that gives you quick little social tricks you can use to improve your results.
 But one of the videos, in particular, has been very popular.
 So today I thought I’d share the concept of it with you.

 (Before I do, though, don’t buy this course.
 Seriously.
 It sells at $20.
 But for about half that you can get either my Confidence and Communication course or my Authentic Assertiveness course – which both includes the Fun Social Ninja Hack course as a bonus!
 So you get both courses at half the price of this one.)

 As a general rule, people don’t like to feel like they owe other people anything.
 And this rule is so ingrained in us that it influences a lot of our decisions without us even noticing.
 This is called the reciprocity principle in psychology.

-The most interesting (and useful;) thing about this is that while our logical, conscious, thinking will always compare the value between what someone do for you and what you do for them, our subconscious mind doesn’t.
+The most interesting (and useful;) thing about this is that while our logical, conscious, thinking will always compare the value between what someone does for you and what you do for them, our subconscious mind doesn’t.

-If I were to tell you, “if I take out your trash for me, you’ll come help me paint my house in return, right?” you might laugh at the proposal.
-After all, taking out your trash is a much smaller job than painting my house, so the return value is tiny.
+If I were to tell you, “if I take out your trash for me, you’ll come help me paint my house in return, right?”
+You might laugh at the proposal.
+After all, taking out your trash is a much smaller job than painting my house.
+So the return value is tiny.

 If I, however, was hanging out at your place and took your trash out “just to be nice” and without calling any attention to it, and then a couple of minutes later ask if you’re free this weekend because I could really use some help painting my house – things might be different.